reframe-hpc/reframe/docs/manpage.rst

    This option may be specified multiple times, in which case tests with *any* of the specified tags will be excluded:
    ``-T TAG1 -T TAG2`` is therefore equivalent to ``-T 'TAG1|TAG2'``.

+   .. versionchanged:: 4.1.0

+      The ``TAG`` pattern is matched anywhere in the tag name and not at its beginning.
+      If you want to match at the beginning of a tag, you should prepend ``^``.

 .. option:: -t, --tag=TAG

    Filter tests by tag.